Fernando Poe Jr. station: Temporary closure

 On August 7, 2020, it was announced that Roosevelt station would be temporarily closed from September 5.
 As part of the construction of the North Triangle Common Station, the tracks extending eastward from Roosevelt station have to be realigned in order to provide the necessary connection to North Triangle station.
 Hence, during this temporary closure, Balintawak station once again served as the northern terminus of the line.
 Originally scheduled until December 8, 2020, the temporary closure was later extended until further notice.

 On November 26, 2022, the Light Rail Manila Corporation announced the planned reopening of Roosevelt station on December 5, pending testing and system adaptation to the new signaling system; They followed up and confirmed that the reopening would proceed as scheduled.

 Renaming

-On August 20, 2023, Roosevelt station was renamed Fernando Poe Jr. station, two years after the adjacent avenue was named after the Filipino actor through Republic Act (RA) No. 11608.
-The renaming of the station was approved through LRTA Board of Directors Resolution No. 002-2023, following a request from Senator Lito Lapid to rename the station as a "necessary consequence" of RA 11608.
+On August 20, 2023, Roosevelt station was renamed Fernando Poe Jr. station, two years after the adjacent avenue was named after the Filipino actor through Republic Act No. 11608.
+The renaming of the station was approved through LRTA Board of Directors Resolution No. 002-2023, following a request from Senator Lito Lapid to rename the station as a "necessary consequence" of the renaming law.